 In the process of securing the server from unauthorized access, FotoWeb also encrypts vital information that is sent to clients.
 To this end, FotoWeb uses an encryption secret that should be unique and ensures that different sites cannot decrypt each others' data.
-This key is randomly generated upon installation and is different each time you install FotoWeb.
+This key is randomly generated upon installation and is different for each site on your FotoWeb server.

 Where can the encryption secret be found?

 - Open the Operations Center and go to the FotoWeb tab

 - Locate the site you want to change and click on the Site Configuration button to modify it.

 - Go to the Settings tab, expand the Behavior node and click on the Authentication node, where the Encryption Secret can be found.

 It can then be copied to the clipboard and stored somewhere for safekeeping.

 What are the consequences of changing the encryption secret?